-How To Make A Print-Ready PDF For Your Book
+How to Make a Print-Ready PDF for Your Book

 Self-publishing is an industry rich in jargon.
 From ARCs to front matter to bleeds, we’ve got some overwhelming terminology.
 So let’s start with one of the most important ones: your print-ready PDF file.